unshakenme/OSPAT/CONTRIBUTING.md

 # Guide for Contributing to OSPAT
 Thank you for your interest in helping build the OSPAT curriculum!
-The success of OSPAT will depend largely on the particaption, goodwill, and ingenuity of our contributors - so we are glad you are here.
+The success of OSPAT will depend largely on the participation, goodwill, and ingenuity of our contributors - so we are glad you are here.
 On this page you will find answers to frequently asked questions, links to tutorials on how to contribute, and more.

 Jump to section:
 - [FAQ](https://github.com/unshakenme/OSPAT/blob/main/CONTRIBUTING.md#faq)